FISA Section 702: Reform or Sunset

 EPIC’s Work to Reform Section 702

-Section 702 is will sunset in December 31, 2023 if it is not reauthorized by Congress.
-Ahead of this deadline, EPIC has launched a blog series on Section 702 to highlight the need for significant reform of this foreign intelligence surveillance authority.
-EPIC is also working with a large, bipartisan coalition of civil society groups to put pressure on Congress to reform Section 702 as part of broader surveillance reform to ensure intelligence agencies cannot continue to find loopholes in surveillance authorities that compromise our privacy and civil liberties.
-It is imperative that Congress meaningfully act to reform Section 702 or let the authority sunset.
+EPIC has worked with a large, bipartisan coalition of civil society groups to put pressure on Congress to reform Section 702 as part of broader surveillance reform to ensure intelligence agencies cannot continue to exploit loopholes in surveillance authorities that compromise our privacy and civil liberties.

 -